My Shortlist

 Who are you, as a school?

-"Founded in 1961, TMS is a leading, accredited independent school that offers a uniquely designed framework combining the Montessori and International Baccalaureate (IB) programmes.
-TMS operates from two beautiful campuses in Richmond Hill, Ontario with exceptional learning environments for students of all ages and stages.
-Our Lower School (at Bayview Avenue and Hwy 407) offers a Montessori start for students from 18 months to Grade 6.
-Our Upper School (at Bayview Avenue and Elgin Mills Road) is the only independent school in York Region that offers the International Baccalaureate Programme for students in Grades 7 to 12.
-Our co-ed student population of over 850 thrives in academics while developing the life-changing mindsets of entrepreneurial thinking, positivity, and resilience that build a foundation for Significance at university, and in life.
-The unique design of the TMS student journey provides a framework within which your child can say I Am Known.
-Get to know us at www.tmsschool.ca."
+"Founded in 1961, Lauremont School (formerly known as TMS) is a leading, accredited independent school that offers a uniquely designed framework combining the Montessori and International Baccalaureate (IB) programmes.
+The school operates from two beautiful campuses in Richmond Hill with exceptional learning environments for students at all stages.
+Our Lower School offers a Montessori start for students from 18 months to Gr.
+6. Our Upper School offers the IB Programme for students in Gr.
+7 to 12."

 • Montessori and International Baccalaureate (IB) Programmes